thoughtpolice/hs-ed25519/CONTRIBUTING.md

 (see `git format-patch --help`,) whatever you are more comfortable with.

-One nice aspect of submitting a pull request is that [travis-ci.org](https://travis-ci.org) bots will automatically merge, build and run tests against your commits, and continue as you update the request, so you can be sure you didn't typo stuff or something before a final merge.
+One nice aspect of submitting a pull request is that continuous integration will automatically merge, build and run tests against your commits, and continue as you update the request, so you can be sure you didn't typo stuff or something before a final merge.